thutahw/LazyReader/README.md

-# A chatbot made by using the OpenAI  API
+# A chatbot made using the OpenAI  API
 ## Guide to using LazyReader

-1. Check the various models available at Huggingface [https://huggingface.co/]
+1. Check the various large language models available at [Huggingface](https://huggingface.co/)
-1. Currently supports file sizes of at most 200MB.
+2. LazyReader currently supports pdf file sizes of at most 200MB